 When you’re not hungry, you won’t be eating as much.
 When you’re eating less, you’re burning less money to support your eating habits.
 Cutting out sugar and carbohydrates – which will naturally occur by following diets similar to mine – reduces insulin sensitivity and levels which regulate hormonal hunger.

 Don’t Let Lack of Health Care Scare You

 This may be hard to believe coming from somebody who lives in Canada and more specifically the Quebec region.
 Our healthcare system is one of our best public services and rivals that of neighboring provinces on public insurance coverage.

 This may hit you right where it hurts if you’re an American who doesn’t have proper health care.

 When you are eating a healthy and clean diet, you’re providing your body with the minerals and nutrients that it needs to function properly.
 Proper intake prevents several health issues, like heart attack and stroke.

 You’ll Feel Great And You Can’t Put A Price on That

 You should face it – money doesn’t buy happiness.
 If you think that, then you’ve already lost the game of life.

-I even revived my blog, started writing religiously again, begun experimenting with activities and focusing each day on improving over the last.
-I can’t attribute everything to nutrition but it jumpstarted everything else and now I’m soaring through the air like an eagle full of grace.
+I’ve revived my blog, started writing religiously again, and begun experimenting with activities.
+I started focusing each day on improving over the last.
+I can’t attribute everything to nutrition but it jump-started everything else.
+Now, I’m soaring through the air like an eagle full of grace.

 Like this Article?
 Subscribe to Our Feed!